 Different stacks, same problem

-We worked with Kajabi sites, Shopify stores, and custom static builds on GitHub.
+We worked with hosted sites, ecommerce stores, and custom static builds on GitHub.
 The stack changed.
 The visibility problem did not.

 We work online, with clients anywhere.
 No face-first branding.
 No inflated promises.
-Just cleaner structure, stronger trust signals, and systems that hold up when AI reads them.
+Just cleaner structure, stronger trust, and authority systems that hold up when AI reads them.

 Built to compound, not just to look polished on day one.